particledatagroup/hep-resources/content.md

 * **Astropy:**
     The Astropy Project is a community effort to develop a single core package for Astronomy in Python and foster interoperability between Python astronomy packages. <http://www.astropy.org>

-* **IRAF:**
-    The Image Reduction and Analysis Facility is a general purpose software system for the reduction and analysis of astronomical data.
-IRAF is written and supported by the National Optical Astronomy Observatories (NOAO) in Tucson, Arizona. <http://iraf.noao.edu/>

 * **Starlink:**
     Starlink was a UK Project supporting astronomical data processing.
 It was shut down in 2005 but its open-source software continued to be developed at the Joint Astronomy Centre until March 2015.
 It is currently maintained by the East Asian Observatory.
 The open-source software products are a collection of applications and libraries, usually focused on a specific aspect of data reduction or analysis. <http://starlink.eao.hawaii.edu/starlink>